 J. Louis Comiskey, son of Charles Comiskey and the new owner of the White Sox, made a move to try to rebuild his franchise: He paid an unheard-of sum (in those days) of $150,000 to the Philadelphia A’s for infielder Jimmy Dykes, outfielder Al Simmons and utilityman Mule Haas.

 Simmons would be elected to the Hall of Fame in 1953, and in three seasons with the Sox twice drove in over 100 runs.
 Dykes played for the White Sox for four full seasons and parts of three others, eventually managing the team for 12 full seasons beginning in 1934, and part of a 13th.
 He’d have five winning years, and one season at .500 in that time — the longest-tenured and (arguably) best manager in White Sox history.

 Dykes also had the distinction of scoring the first-ever run in the All-Star Game, going 2-for-3 in the inaugural 1933 contest.

 The White Sox team photo appeared on the cover of Sports Illustrated, with this headline: “Chicago’s New Champions Sit For Their Portrait.”

 Frank Thomas won the AL batting championship, with a .347 average.
-He joined Luke Appling as the only White Sox player to win a batting title (Tim Anderson would join the club, in 2019).
+He joined Luke Appling as the only White Sox player to win a batting title (Tim Anderson won a batting title in 2019).

 White Sox starter Esteban Loaiza recorded his 21st win of the season, beating the Royals, 5-1.
 The 21 wins tied the major league record for the most wins in a season by a pitcher born in Mexico (Fernando Valenzuela, 1986).
 Loaiza would finish second in the Cy Young voting that season; two 1-0 losses to a last-place Tigers team probably cost him the award.